Isle of Wight Guru

 Queen Victoria spent the last forty years of her life here, so the least you can do is turn up for a couple of hours.
 She even allows you to wander into her bedroom.

-A few years ago, her majesty’s beach – Osborne Bay – was opened up to the public.
+About 10 years ago, her majesty’s beach – Osborne Bay – was opened up to the public.
 It’s a gorgeous setting for an ice cream, although you can only access it by paying to look round the house.

 You can get in free with English Heritage membership.
 See our guide to discounts for Isle of Wight attractions.

 Meanwhile, St Mildred's Church in Whippingham has a 'Royal Pew' which Queen Vic parked her bottom in.
-The church also has a number of memorials to the Victorian royals, and is free to visit.
+The church has a number of memorials to the Victorian royals, and is free to visit.

 15. Carisbrooke Priory (free)